-Michelle is excited to be a part of an exciting world premier in the 2017/2018 season.
+Michelle was part of an exciting world premier in the 2017/2018 season.
 The amazing new opera The Nefarious, Immoral But Highly Profitable Enterprise of Mr. Burke & Mr. Hare features music from Julian Grant and a libretto by Mark Campbell.
-Ms. Trainor will be creating the role of Helen McDougal, Burke's girlfriend in this wonderful new work based on a true story.
+Ms. Trainor created the role of Helen McDougal, Burke's girlfriend in this wonderful new work based on a true story.
+Ms. Trainor will also being playing the role of Mrs. Peachum in Kurt Weill's The Threepenny Opera with Boston Lyric Opera under the direction of James Darrah as well as the role of Jocasta in Stravinsky's Oedipus Rex with Emmanuel Music.
+She will also be returning to New Hampshire as the soprano soloist in Beethoven's Ninth Symphony and Mahler's Symphony No.2.

 The 2016/2017 season opens with Ms. Trainor's debut with Boston Symphony Orchestra as the Milliner in the Strauss favorite Der Rosenkavalier.
 She joined the Brookline Symphony Orchestra for Isolde's Liebestod from Wagner's Tristan und Isolde.
 Michelle will be returning to the Boston Lyric Opera stage as Marcellina in Mozart's Le Nozze di Figaro and will be making her debut with Odyssey Opera as Ghita in Zemlinsky's Der Zwerg.